vygr/ChrysaLisp/docs/CLASSES.md

 file.
 This is included via `boot.inc` so is available to all applications without need to import the library.

-A class and it's object instances consist of two VP level `hmap` objects.
+A class and its object instances consist of two VP level `hmap` objects.
 One holds the virtual function references for that class, and each instance is itself a single VP `hmap` object that holds the instance property data for that object plus a `:vtable` property that holds a reference to the shared virtual